 Are you willing to make sacrifices?

-More then likely, achieving your dreams or starting a major project will take sacrifices.
-This may either mean some relatively small changes to your lifestyle or some big life-changing ones.
+More than likely, achieving your dreams or starting a major project will involve making sacrifices.
+This may mean some relatively small changes to your lifestyle or some big life-changing ones.

 Are you feeling overwhelmed?